-This blog is all about health and how to maintain it everyday by Practicing different yoga techniques and pranayama aasanas and various other health related things and considered one of the best health blogs in India.
+This blog is all about health and how to maintain it everyday by practicing different yoga techniques, pranayama aasanas and various other health related tasks.
 Hope you guys will appreciate it.
-Now get ready to change daily unhealthy routine.

 What is Yoga??